TakeshiHase/sample-images-of-iPSCs/README.md

 model iii: Semi-supervised Classification models i and iii require one imput image file, while model ii require four adjucent image files to assess pluripotency.
 There are three datasets (dataset 1, 2, and 3) for each condition and each dataset contains four adjucent images to input for model i.
+Information of position for each image is embedded in the file name of the images, i.e.,  F0001 is embedded position information of A-02_F0001_T0020_Z0001.png and the image is